 Getting through the red tape is tough, but you have more rights than you think.

 My husband and I welcomed our son into the world with the calm conviction of experienced parents.
-Jonah was our fourth child, and we were pros at child rearing, fluent in the language of raising typical children.
+Jonah was our fourth child, and we were pros at child rearing, fluent in the language of raising kids.
 Feeding schedule?
 Check.
 Separation anxiety?
+Check.
 Toilet training?
 Check.
 Education?
 Check.

 But Jonah isn’t typical.
 When he was 2 years old, he was diagnosed with Fragile X Syndrome, a genetic mutation that can lead to intellectual impairments, learning disabilities and autistic-like behavior, especially in boys.
-Suddenly, we were lost, desperately trying to master the vocabulary of a language that no parent I know would choose to learn.
+Suddenly, we were lost, desperately trying to master the vocabulary of a language we never imagined having to learn.

 But here we are.
-And maybe you are here, too.
-Parenting a typical child is hard work.
+And maybe you're here, too.
+Parenting a child is hard work.
 Parenting a child with special needs is harder.
-The developmental bell curve is more divergent, the stakes seem higher, emotions run high and educational advocacy is more complex.
-But here’s the good news: You have more rights and more power than you think.
+The developmental bell curve is more divergent, the stakes seem bigger, emotions run high and educational advocacy is more complex.
+But here’s the good news: You have more rights and power than you think.

-If you or your pediatrician suspect your child isn’t achieving normal developmental milestones, the first step is to call Early Intervention, part of the NJ Division of Family Health Services, at 888-653-4463.
-Your county office will assess your child and determine whether he or she is eligible for Early Intervention services.
-If so, you and your case manager will develop an Individualized Family Service Plan that addresses areas of delayed development.
-Services can include speech, physical, social and/or occupational therapies, and are free for children up to 3 years of age (although they may require you to file insurance claims).
+If you or your pediatrician suspect your child isn’t achieving normal developmental milestones, the first step is to contact Early Intervention, part of the NJ Division of Family Health Services, at 888-653-4463.
+From there, you'll be referred to contracted agencies that serve as Early Intervention Program providers and arrange for early intervention practitioners to address the needs of eligible children and their families.
+If your child is determined eligible, you and your agency will develop an Individualized Family Service Plan that addresses areas of delayed development.
+Services can include speech, physical, social and/or occupational therapies.
+A family’s co-pay is determined by household income and size and on a sliding fee scale.

 Jonah was slightly delayed with gross motor milestones—he first sat on his own at 7 months instead of 6 months, and didn’t walk until 16 months—but we were much more concerned about his lack of speech development.
 After ruling out a hearing impairment, we turned to Early Intervention, which provided speech and social therapies.